domenicosolazzo/practice-stoicism/Quotes.md

 - We should keep in mind that all things everywhere are perishable.
 - It's not what happens to you, but how you react to it that matters.
 - There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.
+- Reason is not measured by size or height, but by principle.
+- It is difficulties that show what men are.
+- Some things are in our control and others not.
+Things in our control are opinion, pursuit, desire, aversion, and, in a word, whatever are our own actions.
+Things not in our control are body, property, reputation, command, and, in one word, whatever are not our own actions.